entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-diag.md

 # Diagnostics and Troubleshooting

 Diagnostic information is critical to analysis and troubleshooting, and the Entando CLI (ent) is a useful tool for debugging issues with an Entando instance.
-The [Getting Started](../../docs/getting-started/README.md) guide includes steps to install ent in a Multipass VM.
-The following commands can be run from this VM for insight into an Entando Application.

 | Command | Description
 | :- | :-